shimst3r/agipy/README.md

 ## How to Contribute

-This project is released under the GPL license because I opt for a wide acceptance rate.
-This also means that I am happy for contributions!
+This project is released under the GPL license, so I am happy for contributions, forks, and feedback!
 This can be done on many ways:

 * Open PRs with improvements,
 * add issues if you find bugs,